In medicine, the top 3 measures of a physician's value lie in certification, certification and certification.

 Success without USMLE?

-There are numerous success stories of non-clinical doctors who have reached greater salaries and attained more prestigious professional appointments than clinical practice would allow.
+There are numerous success stories of non-clinical doctors who have reached high salaries and attained prestigious professional appointments in jobs that are outside of patient care.
 And some did not rely on licensure or certification.

 But, your choices without a medical license are limited, so if you have an opportunity to take licensing exams- don't walk away from the opportunity just so that you can more quickly apply for an entry level non-clinical job.
 If you are a doctor, you know how to pass exams and you know how to score well.
 Just do it.